Multiple cases registered against Imran Khan's wife for her alleged remarks on Saudi Arabia - ExBulletin

 As the controversy heated up the political atmosphere in the country, Sharif and many other leaders and ministers of the Pakistan Muslim League-Nawaz (PMLN) said strong action would be taken against those trying to sabotage Pakistani-Saudi relations .

-The video aimed to motivate supporters of the Khan Pakistan Tehreek-e-Insaf party to join Sunday's protest in Islamabad, but instead sparked controversy due to the indirect reference to Saudi Arabia's alleged role in his ouster of power.
+The video was intended to motivate supporters of Khan's Pakistan Tehreek-e-Insaf (PTI) party to join Sunday's protest in Islamabad, but instead sparked controversy due to the indirect reference to the alleged role of Saudi Arabia in its ouster from power.

-Saudi Arabia and China have been two of Pakistan's biggest supporters, helping it overcome the economic crisis.

 Prime Minister Sharif, at a ceremony in Islamabad on Friday, warned that propaganda targeting Saudi Arabia was against the national interest.

-General Bajwa was too quick to refute Bushra Bibis' claims and termed his statement to the media as lies, “wondering how a friendly country could interfere in the internal affairs of Pakistan.
+General Bajwa was too quick to refute Bushra Bibi's claims and called his statement to the media a lie, questioning how a friendly country could interfere in Pakistan's internal affairs.

 Defense Minister Asif Khawaja, Deputy Prime Minister and Foreign Minister Ishaq Dar and Information Minister Atta Tarar also criticized his remarks.

-Not just the ruling party's coalition leaders, Khan's wife's claim surprised even PTI leaders and they are now questioning the controversial statement, issued ahead of the party's Sunday rally in Islamabad.
+Not only the ruling party's coalition leaders, but Khan's wife's claims have also surprised PTI leaders who are now questioning the controversial statement, issued ahead of the party's rally on Sunday in Islamabad.

 |